pearsonkyle/swagger-llm-plugin/README.md

 Enable tool calling in the settings to allow the assistant to make API requests on your behalf.

+## Standalone Mode

+DocBuddy has a standalone webpage (e.g. hosted on GitHub Pages) that connects to any OpenAPI schema and LLM provider.
+However, due to browser security restrictions (CORS), if you want to use local LLMs, you must run DocBuddy locally instead of from GitHub Pages.
+1. Run `python3 -m http.server 8080` from the repo root
+2. Visit in your browser [http://localhost:8080/docs/index.html](http://localhost:8080/docs/index.html)

 ## LLM Settings

-- **Provider**: Choose your local LLM provider (Ollama, LM Studio, vLLM, or Custom)
+1. Choose your local LLM provider (Ollama, LM Studio, vLLM, or Custom)
-- **API URL**: Enter the API endpoint for your LLM (e.g. `http://localhost:1234/v1` for LMStudio)
+2. Enter the API endpoint for your LLM (e.g. `http://localhost:1234/v1` for LMStudio)
-- **Test Connection**: Verify that the plugin can connect to your LLM provider and select a model from the drop down after.
+3. Verify that the plugin can connect to your LLM provider and select a model from the drop down after.
+4. Enable tool calling if you want the assistant to make API requests on your behalf.

-Some local LLM providers will require users to enable CORS in their API settings to allow the plugin to connect from the browser.
+Some local LLM providers will require users to enable CORS in their API settings to allow the plugin to connect.
 ![](examples/lmstudio_cors.png)

-## GitHub Pages (Standalone Mode)

-DocBuddy can be used as a standalone page hosted on GitHub Pages at https://pearsonkyle.github.io/DocBuddy/

-### Loading Your OpenAPI Schema

-1. Enter the URL of your `openapi.json` file (or a `/docs` page)
-2. Click "Load" to explore with AI chat, workflow, and agent panels

-### LLM Connection Notes

-When using the standalone GitHub Pages version:

-- **To connect to localhost LLMs** (Ollama, LM Studio, vLLM): You must run DocBuddy locally instead of from GitHub Pages.
-Browser security (CORS) prevents web pages hosted on `github.io` from making requests to `localhost`.

-  **Solutions:**
-  - Run `python3 -m http.server 8080` from the repo root and visit `http://localhost:8080/docs/index.html`
-  - Deploy using the Python package (`pip install docbuddy`) instead of GitHub Pages

-- **To connect to remote LLMs**: No special configuration needed.
-Just enter the public URL.

 ## Demo Server